GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 Now that we have introduced the core features of NDSL and highlighted features which enable more complex coding structures, it is prudent to provide examples of how NDSL is implemented.

-Below are a plethera of patterns which may be useful when developing code for weather and climate models.
+Below are a plethora of patterns which may be useful when developing code for weather and climate models.
 These examples have been generalized, but should be broadly applicable to a variety of situations.
 Each example has a "source" Fortran program, and a "ported" NDSL implementation.

 ## Writing to a `Z_INTERFACE_DIM` Variable